-After a two-year delay, the Maharashtra Maritime Board has begun work on the construction of a concrete embankment on a 400-metre patch of the iconic promenade; the embankment will protect the promenade from tidal erosion and allow Mumbaikars to sit closer to the Arabian Sea
+After two-year delay, Maharashtra Maritime Board begins work on construction of concrete embankment on 400-metre patch of iconic promenade; embankment will protect the promenade from tidal erosion

 When the monsoon clouds begin gathering over the city this year, you can look forward to not just relief from the heat, but also the chance to sit closer to the sea and get a better view of the beautiful sunset from Bandstand.

 The project will cost Rs 2 crore and the work is expected to be completed by June